If you are experiencing a medical emergency please dial 911 immediately

 The female condom is a tube of soft plastic (polyurethane) that has a closed end.
 Each end has a ring or rim.
 The ring at the closed end is inserted deep into the woman's vagina over the cervix, like a diaphragm, to hold the tube in place.
 The ring at the open end remains outside the opening of the vagina.

 Female condom use doesn't require a prescription or a visit to a health professional.
 Condoms are sold in drugstores and family planning clinics.

 If used perfectly, the method failure rate for the female condom is 5%, meaning that with perfect use, 5 women out of 100 will become pregnant in the first year of use.
 With typical use, 21 women in 100 will become pregnant in the first year of use.1 This is mostly caused by not using the condom every time with intercourse or by not following the directions for use.

 The female condom provides some protection of the genital area around the opening to the vagina during intercourse.
 And it may reduce the risk of getting or transmitting diseases such as genital herpes or genital warts.
 Some studies suggest that female condoms are as effective as male condoms in preventing STIs.2

-A new female condom is used with each act of sexual intercourse.
-It can be inserted up to 8 hours before sexual intercourse.
-A female condom contains lubricant on the inside—it is not used with spermicide.
+The female condom can be inserted up to 8 hours before sexual intercourse.
+It contains lubricant on the inside.
+It shouldn't be used with a male condom.

-Do not use a female condom at the same time as a male condom.
-The female condom is removed immediately after intercourse, before the woman gets up.
+The female condom should be removed immediately after intercourse, while the woman is still lying down.
 The outside ring is twisted to close off the condom and hold the semen inside before the condom is removed.